Bricktech2000/Notes/notes/iti100-a--digital-systems-i.md

 completion of all labs is **actually** mandatory

-> A student who fails to submit a lab report for any of the 5 labs will receive EIN as a final grade. — syllabus
+> A student who fails to submit a lab report for any of the 5 labs will receive EIN as a final grade. &mdash; syllabus

 ## textbook